weatherlink/v2-api/_pages/api-response.md

             "lsid": 5271273,
             "sensor_type": 45,
             "data_structure_type": 11
-            "data": [                    // data is an array of JSON objects {
+            "data": [                    // data is an array of JSON objects, each object is a data record {
                     "ts": 1557997200,    // timestamp is on the data record level "wind_speed_avg": 3.56,